mvolkmann/blog/src/swift/CloudKit.md

 "https://github.com/SwiftfulThinking/SwiftUI-Advanced-Learning/blob/main/SwiftfulThinkingAdvancedLearning/CloudKitBootcamps/CloudKitUtility.swift",
 "CloudKitUtility.swift" %} from Nick Sarno of Swiftful Thinking.

-This requires defining a class for each record type that conforms to the `CloudKitable` protocol.
+Define a class corresponding to each record type that conforms to the `CloudKitable` protocol defined below.
-The name should be singular.
+The class name should be singular.
 For example, the class for the `People` record type should be `Person`.
 An example of such a class follows: